Last updated on March 13, 2023 by Wandering our World

 We show that below as we look in more detail at what both islands have to offer potential tourists, before explaining how each is different culturally, and what to expect.

-Jamaica has it all when it comes to a tropical island paradise, but what most tourists want are spectacular beaches!
+Jamaica has it all when it comes to a tropical island paradise, but what most tourists want are spectacular beaches – and luckily Jamaica has some of the best in the world!

 There are many great snorkeling spots throughout Jamaica’s coastline, but one of our favorites is Montego Bay.
 Head there to swim beside colorful reef fish and sting rays.
 A great underwater camera – such as this one – is a must.

-It’s an island that feels more cut off from the rest of the world than Jamaica, with its winding roads, quaint villages, and less-tourist orientated vibe.
+It’s an island that feels more cut off from the rest of the world than Jamaica as well, with its winding roads, quaint villages, and less-tourist orientated vibe.

 The advantage of St Lucia compared to Jamaica is that as a small island it’s possible to visit and see all the main tourist sights – like the ones we mention above – in two or three weeks.
 That’s just not possible in Jamaica.